PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 It's at THIS time that you should immediately turn to the section entitled "Custom Window API Calls - Your First Window".
 Congratulations, you just graduated and are not an official "GUI Designer".
 Oh, nevermind that you only started learning Python 2 weeks ago, you're a real GUI Designer now so buck up and start acting like one.

 But, for now, let's stick with these 1-line window calls, the Popups.
+This is the list of popup calls available to you:

+popup_animated
+popup_annoying
+popup_auto_close
+popup_cancel
+popup_error
+popup_get_file
+popup_get_folder
+popup_get_text
+popup_no_border
+popup_no_buttons
+popup_no_frame
+popup_no_titlebar
+popup_no_wait
+popup_notify
+popup_non_blocking
+popup_ok
+popup_ok_cancel
+popup_quick
+popup_quick_message
+popup_scrolled
+popup_timed
+popup_yes_no

 ## Popup Output

-Think of the `Popup` call as the GUI equivalent of a  `print` statement.
+Think of the `popup` call as the GUI equivalent of a  `print` statement.
 It's your way of displaying results to a user in the windowed world.
 Each call to Popup will create a new Popup window.

-`Popup` calls are normally blocking.  your program will stop executing until the user has closed the Popup window.
+`popup` calls are normally blocking.  your program will stop executing until the user has closed the Popup window.
 A non-blocking window of Popup discussed in the async section.

 Just like a print statement, you can pass any number of arguments you wish.
 They will all be turned into strings and displayed in the popup window.

-There are a number of Popup output calls, each with a slightly different look (e.g. different button labels).
+There are a number of Popup output calls, each with a slightly different look or functionality (e.g. different button labels, window options).

 The list of Popup output functions are:
-- Popup
-- PopupOk
+- popup
-- PopupYesNo
+- popup_ok
-- PopupCancel
+- popup_yes_no
-- PopupOkCancel
+- popup_cancel
-- PopupError
+- popup_ok_cancel
-- PopupTimed, PopupAutoClose
+- popup_error
+- popup_timed, popup_auto_close, popup_quick, popup_quick_message
-- PopupNoWait, PopupNonBlocking
+- popup_no_waitWait, popup_non_blocking

 The trailing portion of the function name after Popup indicates what buttons are shown.  `PopupYesNo` shows a pair of button with Yes and No on them.   `PopupCancel` has a Cancel button, etc.